 Default Tab Layout for Products in WooCommerce

 Here you can create a default tab layout by adding or removing any created tabs and placing them in the order you want.
 When first installed, it will have the two default tabs and pre-defined Additional Information tab.

-And I have the option to add any tabs I have created, as well as delete any existing tabs.
+I also have the option to add any tabs I have created under the global tabs, as well as delete any existing tabs.
 Also, depending on the tab, I can customize the Title or Heading.

 What is great about setting up a default layout is, for example, let’s say 75% of your products will use the same exact tabs.
 This will assign it automatically to any product created, which saves you a ton of time.